Azure-Samples/azure-spring-boot-samples/aad/spring-cloud-azure-starter-active-directory/web-client-access-resource-server/aad-web-application/README.md

 See [Register app], [Grant scoped permission] for more information about web app.

 ### Configure groups for sign in user
-In order to try the authorization action with this sample with minimum effort, [configure the user and groups in Azure Active Directory], configure the user with `group1`.
+In order to try the authorization action with this sample with minimum effort, [configure the user and groups in Microsoft Entra ID], configure the user with `group1`.

 ## Advanced features

 ### Support access control by id token in web application
-If you want to use `id_token` for authorization, the `appRoles` feature of AAD is supported which is presented in id_token's `roles` claim.
+If you want to use `id_token` for authorization, the `appRoles` feature of Microsoft Entra ID is supported which is presented in id_token's `roles` claim.
 By following below configurations, `GrantedAuthority` can be generated from `roles` claim.

 Note:
  - The `roles` claim generated from `appRoles` is decorated with prefix `APPROLE_`.